openfaas/docs/docs/cli/completion.md

 Verify if it was installed correctly by executing the following command `type _init_completion`.

-You can enabled OpenFaaS completion with two different commands:
+You can enable OpenFaaS completion with two different commands:

 ```bash
 $ echo 'source <(faas-cli completion --shell bash)' >>~/.bashrc
 ```